Elijah-JS/SpaceCalculator/README.md

    The application should open automatically in your default web browser.
 If not, navigate to `http://localhost:3000` in your browser.

 4. **Start Calculating:**
-   Use the buttons on the calculator interface to input numbers and perform calculations.
-Click "=" to see the result.
+   - Use the buttons on the calculator interface to input numbers and perform calculations.
+   - Each button click triggers an auditory feedback corresponding to the action performed.

-5. **Explore Additional Features:**
+5. **Additional Features:**
    - Use the "AC" button to clear all inputs and results.
    - Click "%" to calculate percentages.
    - The calculator supports chaining operations (e.g., 5 + 3 * 2).